About the Job

-This course provides foundation knowledge of Corps history along with the roles and the basic skills to operate common in-service Communication, Information Systems and Electronic Warfare (CISEW) equipment.
+This course provides foundation knowledge of Corps history along with the roles and the basic skills to operate common in-service Communication and Information Systems.
 This course also serves to qualify graduates as basic combat communicators, operate basic in-service power generation equipment and progress to subsequent courses.

 Following Common Signals Training at DFSS you will undergo Electronic Warfare Operator employment training as follows:

 Duration: 31 weeks, not including weekends.

 Note: Course duration may vary depending on public holidays and other Army requirements.

 Location of Training:The Electronic Warfare training is delivered at Defence Force School of Signals, Electronic Warfare Wing (DFSS EW Wing), Borneo barracks, Cabarlah, QLD.
 Trainees must hold a minimum security clearance of Top secret Negative Vetting Level 2 (NV2) to attend this training.